 - 2 Pathogenesis

 - 4 Prevention & Treatment

 Properties of Francisella tularensis

 - Causes highly infectious (as few as 10 organisms can cause disease and the organism can enter the human body through skin, eyes, mouth, or lungs) but treatable (can be treated successfully with antibiotics).

-- Agent of bioterrorism: Because of the highly infectious nature F. tularensis is currently classified as category A agent of bioterrorism.
+- Agent of bioterrorism: Because of its highly infectious nature F. tularensis is currently classified as a category A agent of bioterrorism.

 - Bacterial culture of tularemia should be carried out in a biosafety level 3 (BSL3) laboratory.